We are going to learn how to conjugate “to dance” in present tense in Hindi. In Hindi “to dance” is naachna.

 Conjugation means when the ending of a verb is changed.
 In this case the verb is changed to communicate who is doing the action or to describe someone doing an action.

-The verb ending will change based on whether a male or female is talking about him/her self as in “I eat”.
-Or when addressing someone by saying, “you eat” or describing someone or some people by saying “he dances, she eats, or they eat”.
-And what about we as in “we eat” – yep there’s a different conjugation for that too.
+The verb ending will change based on whether a male or female is talking about him/her self as in “I dance”.
+Or when addressing someone by saying, “you dance well” or describing someone or some people by saying “he dances, she dances, or they dance”.
+And what about we as in “we dance” – yep there’s a different conjugation for that too.

 What Does Present Tense Mean?